alanshlam/novel/book1/The Inverted Sky/readme.md

 For a breathtaking moment, as their planes flew in perfect, terrifying unison, they locked eyes through their respective canopies.
 He saw the fear and astonishment on her face, but also a profound, silent gratitude.
 She saw the raw concentration and determination etched on his.

-Finally, they cleared the corridor.
+Finally, they left the "Dead Man's Corridor".
 The last threat icon vanished from his screen.
 He peeled away, his jet rolling upright as he broke the formation.
 Ruby's transport was safe, a clean vector to the border.
 As her plane sped away, she pressed a hand to the cold glass of the window, her heart aching with a silent thank you, and a question that would haunt her: in a world without war, who could they have been to each other?

 <img src="../image/chapter2.png" width="300"> [sample video](https://youtube.com/shorts/jEdfX7f5Lkw)